Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

+- Download the WeChat app.
 Unlike PayPal and similar services, you must download an app on your phone or computer.
 You can’t access WeChat Wallet through a website.

+- Indicate your transfer amount.
 Specify how much you’d like to send or receive, and add a note if you like.
 Click Transfer again and enter your password to complete your transaction.